 Friday 25th January, 2019, 8:00pm - 11:00pm

-The next Eclectic Cabaret will be on Friday 16th November at 8:00pm.
+The next Eclectic Cabaret will be on Friday 25th January, 2019 at 8:00pm.
 We're very pleased to say there will be a bar along with the usual fantastic food for sale.
 Please do feel free to also bring your own drink if you would prefer.
 As ever, any and all money raised goes towards the costs of running the WADSStock Festival.

 Never mind that it's cold and dark.
 The Eclectic Cabaret has a fantastic line-up for you:

 Tim Friers and the Mercenaries

 Tim and his Mercenaries are returning to the Eclectic Cabaret with an acoustic set which will feature some new tracks.
 They are currently in the studio recording their follow up to the highly acclaimed Sawdust Town and will be giving us a sneak preview of some of the new songs that will grace the tracks of their upcoming album, as well as some old favourites.
 Tim Friers and the Mercenaries will also return to us in September when they hope to have their album finished and they will perform as much of the new album as they can fit in.
 So keep 27 September free for that too!

 Tim Friers and the Mercenaries are a rock pop band with strong melodies central to their sound.
 Sometimes raw sometimes painfully pretty but always entertaining.

 We are hugely proud and privileged to be able to tell you that Nancy Campbell will be performing poems created during her year as the UK's Canal Laureate and some from further afield - the Arctic!